Maine CDC reports 104 new cases of COVID-19, 3 additional deaths | ExBulletin

 State health officials reported 104 additional cases of COVID-19 on Wednesday along with three other deaths among Mainers who have contracted the viral disease.

-Number of new coronavirus infections in Maine continues is the trajectory down, with a seven-day average falling from 234 new cases on February 10 to a daily average of 145 new cases for the week ending Wednesday.
+The number of new coronavirus infections in Maine continues to be declining, with a seven-day average falling from 234 new cases on February 10 to a daily average of 145 new cases for the week ending Wednesday.
 This is four times lower than the peak, the seven-day average of 625 new cases reported daily on January 15th.

 The total number of vaccine doses administered in Maine stood at 255,849 as of Wednesday morning, an increase of approximately 6,000 doses as of Tuesday.
 More than 13 percent of Maine’s population has received at least one dose of the vaccine while state health officials target residents aged 70 or older.